alexcasalboni/aws-lambda-power-tuning/README.md

 Additionally, you can specify a list of power values at deploy-time in the `PowerValues` CloudFormation parameter.
 These power values will be used as the default in case no `powerValues` input parameter is provided.

+Please note that the total execution time should stay below 300 seconds (5 min), which is the default timeout.
+You can customize this timeout at deploy time with the `totalExecutionTimeout` CloudFormation parameter.
+You can easily estimate the total execution timout based on the average duration of your functions.
+For example, if your function's average execution time is 5 seconds and you haven't enabled `parallelInvocation`, you should set `totalExecutionTimeout` to at least `num * 5`: 50 seconds if `num=10`, 500 seconds if `num=100`, and so on.
+If you have enabled `parallelInvocation`, usually you don't need to tune the value of `totalExecutionTimeout` unless your average execution time is above 5 min.

 ### Usage in CI/CD pipelines

 If you want to run the state machine as part of your continuous integration pipeline and automatically fine-tune your functions at every deployment, you can execute it with the script `scripts/execute.sh` (or similar) by providing the following input parameters: